 Widener Library, Boston

-Even though he was just 27 when he met his watery end, Harry had amassed a jaw-dropping collection of books.
+Even though he was just 27 when he met his tragic end, Harry had amassed an enormous collection of books.
 He was on a mission to collect first editions from all his favorite authors, like Charles Dickens and Robert Louis Stevenson.
-And in his will, Harry had a literary twist ready – he instructed his mother, Eleanor Widener, to donate this treasure trove to Harvard.
-And boy, did she take things to the next level!
+In his will, Harry made a final plot twist – instructing his mother, Eleanor Widener, to donate his beloved collection to Harvard.
+Eleanor, however, did not simply follow the instruction—she turned it into a grand architectural tribute.
 Instead of just building an addition to Harvard's library, she funded a whole new library in his memory.

-Unveiled it in 1915, the building is a sight to behold.
+Unveiled in 1915, the building is a sight to behold.
 You could call it Georgian, Beaux-Arts, Hellenistic, or even Imperial, depending on your mood.
-When you walk up to the entrance, you can't help but feel like you're about to embark on an epic quest with those dramatic stairs and those columns that are so regal they could be knighted.
+But when you walk up to the entrance, you can't help feeling like you're about to embark on an epic quest with those dramatic stairs and those columns that are so regal they could be knighted...

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Boston.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.